RetroDECK/ES-DE/USERGUIDE.md

 * Windows 10 (x86)
 * Windows 8.1 (x86)

-Upon first startup, ES will create its home directory, by default the location is ~/.emulationstation.
+Upon first startup, ES-DE will create its home directory, by default the location is ~/.emulationstation.

 On Unix this defaults to /home/\<username\>/.emulationstation/, on macOS /Users/\<username\>/.emulationstation/ and on Windows C:\Users\\<username>\\.emulationstation\